 Social Media Tools

 If you are in business, you need to have a Social Media presence.
 From building your brand and reputation to communicating with customers and creating Super Fans, Social Media is a critical part of any business marketing plan.
 The sheer number of social media marketing tools available make this a difficult choice for business owners, however, unlike the previous categories, it is very easy to move between social media platforms if you don’t gel with your existing platform.
 Key tools to look out for in a platform are the ability to schedule or queue your social media and have it post automatically to your platforms.
 A system that can “listen” or monitor responses from your audience is a good advantage, as well as one that can help generate content ideas.
-My recommendations are E-clincher, Post Planner, and Social Pilot.
+My recommendation is SmarterQueue

 From client projects to in-house projects, managing the individual tasks and deadlines that make these up has become a complicated process.
 Knowing which part of the project is due next, what your time restraints are, who is involved, and what the costs are, along with many other details can be hard to keep track of.
-Note taking apps are generally not robust enough to keep you on time and budget when it comes to large projects so it may be that a larger project management application is required.
-Some CRM systems come with Project Management Built in and some Project Management Tools can double as a CRM.
-There are also standalone Project Management Tools that are easy to move between until you find one that suits your needs.
-As always, budget plays a role and often you get what you pay for in this category.
-Great costs effective tools for small business, includes Asana, Basecamp, Zoho Projects and Trello.
-With a little bit if work in setting up correctly, Evernote and One Note can also be used as effective project management tools.
+Note-taking apps are generally not robust enough to keep you on time and budget when it comes to large projects so it may be that a larger project management application is required.
+Some CRM systems come with Project Management built-in and some Project Management Tools can double as a CRM.

 Whether or not you are comfortable with software applications, it is the way of the world and many will choose to do business with you or work for you based on how easy you make it to do so.
 These 7 types of essential tools are a great starting point to bring your technology, systems, and processes into the 21st Century!
 Bear in mind though that there are no one stop shop solutions for business software and all of the solutions out there have different pro’s and cons dependant on your individual business needs.